||Biolite 750||Check Price||

-When you need to work in the dark, a Bic lighter won’t cut it, and your smartphone can’t hover in place hands-free (yet).
+When you need to work in the dark, a Bic lighter won’t cut it, and your smartphone can’t hover in place hands-free (yet)—consider a headlamp.
 You need a high-quality, dependable source of bright light.
 The best headlamp gives you all the luminescence you need while freeing up your hands and keeping you company in the dark, dark night.
 It should also be comfortable.
 An LED headlamp is perfect for running, hiking, and camping, but these headband powerhouses can do much more than shine a light on a trail.
 Use a headlamp for working around the house, DIY projects, finding the circuit breaker in the basement, or anything else that requires a helpful beam of light.
 With so many headlamp options on the market, how do you separate the good headlamps from the glorified sweatbands?
-Know what to look for in a headband flashlight and finally see what you’ve been missing.
+Know what to look for in the best headlamps and finally see what you’ve been missing.

-- Best lightweight headlamp: PETZL, IKO CORE Rechargeable LED Headlamp
+- Best lightweight: PETZL, IKO CORE Rechargeable LED Headlamp

-Things to consider when choosing the best headlamp
+What to consider when buying the best headlamps

 Headlamps are not as complex as their product descriptions imply.
 The basics of all LED headlamps are lumens and run time: How bright is the lamp and how long will it last?
 Answering those questions will help narrow down your options.